-C. Student Affairs Committee
+A. Student Affairs Committee

 The Student Affairs Committee has been designed to facilitate interaction between faculty and students.
-Faculty and class officers plan and coordinate the Mary Kline Lecture Series and Professional Day, the Pinning Ceremony, and additional informal gatherings.
+Each cohort will have 2-5 student representative and attend monthly meetings.
+Faculty and cohort representatives plan and coordinate the Mary Kline Lecture Series and Professional Day, the Pinning Ceremony, and additional informal gatherings.

-D. Fundraising Activities
+B. Fundraising Activities